ideckia/ideckia/README.md

 Loading files in this way, you can customize only the CSS creating a new file in the path `editor/style.css` next to the `ideckia` executable.
 The `index.html` and `app.js` files will be loaded from the app itself and the CSS file will be the newly created.

-Or you can craete an entire new editor ovewriting the three files :-).
+Or you can create an entire new editor ovewriting the three files :-).